amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 2\.
 Create a new yml file for the test CodeBuild project to use.

-In the CloudFormation stack, we configured the CodeBuild project to look for a file named **test-cfn-nag.yml**.
+In the CloudFormation stack, we configured the CodeBuild project to look for a file named **test-build.yml**.
 With this, CodeBuild will install cfn-nag and then scan the service.yaml CloudFormation template.
 It's the same format as buildspec.yml you used earlier.
 Take a look at the [Stelligent cfn-nag github repo](https://github.com/stelligent/cfn_nag) for how to install it.
-We've placed a test-cfn-nag.draft in the service folder for you to start.
+We've placed a test-build.draft in the service folder for you to start.
 It looks like this:

 <pre>
 version: 0.2